2 months

 Focusing on the most important, relevant rule violation information

-From interviews and shadowing, they generally look out for information in this order.
 For example, if a roster isn’t able to fulfill a ‘20 staff per day’ rule, a roster planner would need to know where (i.e. Monday) and degree (i.e. only 18 staff were rostered).

 Some key insights from the usability tests:

-No table headers looks, feels cleaner.
+No table headers look, feels cleaner.

 Table header information was not relevant and took up unnecessary space to roster planners.